vbacollective/wasabi/docs/API_REFERENCE.md

 Public Function TcpSetNoDelay(ByVal enabled As Boolean, Optional ByVal handle As Long = INVALID_CONN_HANDLE) As Boolean
 ```

 Controls `TCP_NODELAY`.
-Can be toggled at any time, even mid-connection.
+Can be toggled at any time, even mid‑connection.

 #### TcpSetInactivityTimeout
 ```vb